-(4) Paid sick time shall be carried over to the following year, but this Act does not require an employer to permit an employee to use more than [72, or the number of hours decided upon in subsection (1) above] hours of paid sick time per year, in addition to any paid sick time pursuant to Section 4 during a public health emergency.
-Alternatively, in lieu of carryover of unused paid sick time provided pursuant to this section from one year to the next, an employer may pay an employee for unused paid sick time provided pursuant to this section at the end of a year and provide the employee with an amount of paid sick time that meets or exceeds the requirements of this section that is available for the employee's immediate use at the beginning of the subsequent year.
+(4) Paid sick time shall be carried over to the following year, but this Act does not require an employer to permit an employee to use more than [X number of hours decided upon in subsection (1) above] hours of paid sick time per year.
+Alternatively, in lieu of carryover of unused paid sick time provided pursuant to this section from one year to the next, an employer may provide the employee with an amount of paid sick time that meets or exceeds the requirements of this section that is available for the employee's immediate use at the beginning of the subsequent year [Note: some laws also require pay out of unused paid sick time (plus providing the full amount up-front in the subsequent year) in lieu of carryover].

-(5) Any employer with a paid leave policy, such as a paid time off policy, who makes available an amount of paid leave sufficient to meet the requirements of this Act that may be used for the same purposes and under the same conditions as paid sick time under this Act is not required to provide additional paid sick time under this Act.

-(6) If an employee is transferred to a separate division, entity or location, but remains employed by the same employer, the employee is entitled to all paid sick time accrued at the prior division, entity or location and is entitled to use all paid sick time as provided in this Act.
+- (5) Any employer with a paid leave policy, such as a paid time off policy, who makes available an amount of paid leave sufficient to meet the requirements of this Act that may be used for the same purposes and under the same conditions as paid sick time under this Act, including but not limited to this Act's protections against retaliatory personnel actions, is not required to provide additional paid sick time under this Act. - (6) If an employee is transferred to a separate division, entity or location, but remains employed by the same employer, the employee is entitled to all paid sick time accrued at the prior division, entity, or location and is entitled to use all paid sick time as provided in this Act.
 When there is a separation from employment and the employee is rehired within # months of separation [Note: we recommend 12 months] by the same employer, previously accrued paid sick time that had not been used shall be reinstated.
-Further, the employee shall be entitled to use accrued paid sick time and accrue additional paid sick time at the recommencement of employment.

-(7) When a different employer succeeds or takes the place of an existing employer, all employees of the original employer who remain employed by the successor employer are entitled to all paid sick time they accrued or received under this Act when employed by the original employer, and are entitled to use paid sick time previously accrued or received under this Act.

-(8) At its discretion, an employer may loan paid sick time to an employee in advance of accrual by such employee.
+Further, the employee shall be entitled to use accrued paid sick time and accrue additional paid sick time at the recommencement of employment. - (7) When a different employer succeeds or takes the place of an existing employer, all employees of the original employer who remain employed by the successor employer are entitled to all paid sick time they accrued or received under this Act when employed by the original employer, and are entitled to use paid sick time previously accrued or received under this Act. - (8) At its discretion, an employer may loan paid sick time to an employee in advance of accrual by such employee.

 Section 3.
-Use of General Paid Sick Time
+Covered Purposes for Paid Sick Time